Healthcare Compliance Documentation

-Unlike other document types, compliance-related documents are highly organic; that is, they change frequently to reflect facts on-the-ground.
+Workflow: Unlike other document types, compliance-related documents are highly organic; that is, they change frequently to reflect facts on-the-ground.
 It is critical that such documentation remain as current as possible in order to avoid jeopardizing compliance status.
 Compliance documentation, in particular, can benefit greatly from Crow Canyon’s workflow processing infrastructure.

 Powered by our NITRO™ application layer, the Document Management platform uses highly configurable workflow & processing technology to move documents along from one stage to the next across its lifecycle.

 For example, after a writing team creates a document, a request for approval results in the automatic transfer of the document to a legal team for analysis.
 Subsequent requests for revisions will move the document to editing teams for modification.